DonKult/bookmarks.public/README.md

 * make sorting of bookmarks and tags toggling run conditionally on startup via markup
 * handle #untagged and no-selected tag via hashchange as well
 * search in the tag-filtered list
+* VanillaJS requiring just recent browsers instead of an external JQuery

 # Rationale